How to create a new offer in Chargebee Retention?

 Solution

-The first step in selecting an Offer is determining what your goal is.
-At Chargebee Retention, we break offer goals down into categories and types within categories.
-Over the course of hundreds of offer tests, we have established six categories of offers that can be presented to a canceling user.
+Over the course of hundreds of Offer tests, we have established eight categories of Offers that can be presented to a canceling user.

 • Discount: "Claim 35% off for three months"